AutoByteus/browser_docker/README.md

 2.  **Accessing the Container:** Once started, you can access the container's desktop environment:
     *   **VNC:** Connect your VNC client to `localhost:5900` (or your custom port).
 No password is required.
     *   **Chrome Debugging:** The browser's remote debugging port is available at `localhost:9223` (or your custom port).
+    *   **Chinese Input (zh tag only):** fcitx5 autostarts in the panel; press `Ctrl+Space` to toggle between the default English keyboard and Chinese Pinyin, or click the fcitx icon to pick another layout.

 3.  **Customization and Troubleshooting:**